This is not a Matthew Mercer hit piece.

 That confusion about whether innate spellcasting can be counterspelled… the Good DM would never have had to check that it can’t.
 Forgetting that the Berserker barbarian can’t be frightened while raging and so he shouldn’t have had to roll against the dragon’s Fearsome Presence?
 The Good DM would have remembered that without having to be reminded.
 The name of this random NPC’s mother-in-law?
 The Good DM knows it and has a some ways she can tie the characters into the story from which they’re running the risk of getting sidetracked.

 Speaking of Matthew Mercer… wow, did we all seriously underestimate just how good the Good DM’s showmanship was before Critical Role came along.
-It was like 2015 arrived and suddenly the Good DM let loose the full force of his charisma and professional-level talent.
+It was like 2015 came along and suddenly the Good DM let loose the full force of his charisma and professional-level talent.
 It didn’t used to seem that every NPC, no matter how insignificant, had its own distinct voice, speech pattern, and physical manifestation back in the Halcyon days before Twitch.
 Back then, the style of the Good DM seemed less well defined, rather than a gestalt of the top entertainers in the industry.

 Or you can forget about the Good DM and recognize that you aren’t an imposter for not being perfect.
 Perfection is not and never has been a prerequisite for being a Dungeon Master.
 If you want to be the DM, you have just as much right to sit at the table as anyone else, no matter what a few overly entitled players might demand.

-So get out there and roll some dice.
+So get out there and roll some dice. $@%# the Good DM and everyone who demands you be that person.

 Feature Image Credit: Joré Escalera (Artstation)